WANGkevinCUHK/Bundle_eric/README.md

 > This is a back-end system based on flask framework , mysql database. <br>
 > I suppose I've achieved all the functionality requested in the pdf. <br>

-> Moreover, I add a new function: friend recommendation which is a must for apps like Bundle(I suppose) and many other functions like deletion and linking for afterward developing.
+> Moreover, I add a new function: friend recommendation which is a must for apps like Bundle(I suppose) and many other functions like deletion and linking which is benifitial to afterward developing.

 > I enjoyed the process from learning to building the whole system and really hope I can continue doing such a interesting thing with interesting people regardless my role <br>